Harold Godwinson: Relationships, marriages and children

 Harold was in a more danico marriage (Note: The pagan English had been polygynous.
 When the English were evangelised, although by church law concubinage would not have been legally ratified, it was largely acknowledged by custom.
 Edith's marriage was described as more danico (in the Danish fashion) which means unblessed by the church.) with Edith the Fair for approximately twenty years and had at least five children with her.

 There is a tradition that Edith the Fair took the broken body of her husband Harold Godwinson to the Church at Waltham Holy Cross to be buried.
-What happened to her after 1066, is not known.
+What happened to her after 1066 is not known.
 Also, after their defeat at the Battle of Northam the fate of the sons is unclear although some later sources suggest they took refuge at the Danish court with their grandmother, aunt and sister.

+Harold II Godwinson depicted in a 14th century genealogy of monarchs.

 In about January 1066, Harold married Ealdgyth, daughter of Earl Ælfgar, and widow of the Welsh prince Gruffydd ap Llywelyn.
 After her husband's death at the Battle of Hastings, the pregnant Ealdgyth had been collected from London by her brothers, the Northern earls Edwin of Mercia and Morcar of Northumbria, and taken to Chester for safety.
 It is not known what happened to her thereafter.

 Some historians have suggested that Harold and Ealdgyth's union was childless, others ascribe two children to Ealdgyth, named Harold and Wulf/Ulf.
 Because of the chronology it is likely that the boys would have been twins and born after the demise of their father.
 Another possibility is that Ulf was the son of Edith the Fair.

 According to Orderic Vitalis, Harold was at some time betrothed to Adeliza, a daughter of William the Conqueror; if so, the betrothal never led to marriage.